 Part II establishes what is already well-known to constitutional scholars, namely that the First Amendment is not absolute.
 Neither the constitutional text, nor constitutional history, nor even constitutional doctrine establish that the First Amendment is incapable of being sensitive to the institutional context in which speech takes place.
 Moreover, and contrary to some conventional wisdom, unbridled freedom of speech is ill-suited to a university setting.
 As Part III elaborates, from admissions decisions, to pedagogical choices, to the hiring of faculty and administrators, universities are quintessential curators of speech.
 In an information environment in which citizens can expect to be flooded with data that is either indiscriminate or calculated to mislead, it is more important than ever for educational institutions to serve their essential function.

 Finally, and most significantly, Part IV argues that universities nonetheless should permit provocative speakers on campus.
-Many of the reasons asserted for permitting such speakers—the linedrawing problems, the capacity for incidents to act as teachable moments, the importance of inculcating tolerance, and so forth— are persuasive.
+Many of the reasons asserted for permitting such speaker--the linedrawing problems, the capacity for incidents to act as teachable moments, the importance of inculcating tolerance, and so forth--are persuasive.
 The point, though, is that these considerations are best understood not as interpretive arguments about constitutional free speech guarantees but rather as merits arguments in favor of a permissive campus speech policy.
 Colleges and universities, whether public or private, should have the discretion to reject these arguments in favor of more interventionist approaches.
 They should also have the discretion to experiment with different approaches to security costs for provocative speech.
 That is, rejecting or canceling a speaker because of a school’s inability to afford security born of a predictive concern about the behavior of protesters should be permitted under the First Amendment, notwithstanding longstanding suspicion of allowing a “heckler’s veto.”
 This posture creates an incentive for individuals and groups to engage in or threaten disruptive acts, and so carries its own risk of moral hazard, but whether to abide that risk should fall within a university’s discretion.